ethanherron/genmod/README.md

 ## Notes

 This repository was built for personal use and for teaching a section on generative modeling.
 A few bugs crept in while refactoring so if you happen to find any, or see any errors, please let me know!

+---
+*This README was generated with assistance from Claude-3.5-Sonnet*